Essay Contest for The Bluest Eye

 Sponsored by Dr. Ilona McGuiness, Dean of First Year Students & Academic Services

-To the members of the Class of 2017,
+Dear Members of the Class of 2018,

 Enter the Common Text Essay Contest, and you might do both!